Luke-Shaw/lo-hi/rules.md

 * B plays their two Aces.
 As this is a double they can state higher or lower, but it is irrelevant as the next card must be lower than an Ace.

 The current state of the round is as follows:
 A hand: 6, King, Ace
 B hand: 10
-C hand: 2,3,4,Queen,Queen
+C hand: 2, 3, 4, Queen, Queen

 Top face up card: Ace
 Second face up card: Ace